jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   an equation, we want to infer the multiplicity annotation.
 The process for this is not yet defined.

+.. _Exceptions

 Non-termination, exceptions & catch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO: *something about the guarantees of linear functions in presence
-of non-termination and exceptions, compared to the total case*
+In presence of non-termination or exceptions, linear functions may
+fail to fully consume their argument.
+We can think of it as: the
+consumption of the result of the function was never complete, so the
+consumption of the argument need not be either.
+However, because
+exceptions can be caught, a program can observe a state where a value
+``v`` has been passed to a linear function ``f`` but the call ``f v``
+has exited (with an exception) without consuming ``v``.
+So while, the
+guarantee provided by linear functions holds for converging
+computations, we must weaken it in case of divergence:

+- Attempting to consume exactly once ``f v``, when ``f`` is a linear
+  function, will consume ``v`` exactly once if the consumption of ``f
+  v`` converges, and *at most once* if it diverges.

+Where "consuming at most once" is defined by induction, like
+"consuming exactly once", but every sub-consumption is optional.

 In the paper, we gave a simplified specification of a linear ``IO``
 monad (called ``IOL``) which ignored the issue of exception for the
 sake of simplicity.
-Can we write a resource-safe ``RIO`` monad with
+Can we, still, write a resource-safe ``RIO`` monad
-linear types despite the added difficulty of exception?
-Yes, as this
+with linear types despite the added difficulty of exception?
+Yes, as
-section will show.
+this section will show.

 Concretely, how do we ensure that the sockets from the example API are
 always closed, even in presence of exceptions?
 This boils down to how